-The District's obligation to pay debt service on the 2019 Bonds from Net Water Utility System Revenues is subordinate to: (i) the District's obligation to pay debt service on \$18,930,000 aggregate principal amount of the District's Water Utility System Refunding Revenue Bonds Taxable Series 2006B (the "2006B Bonds") and (ii) the obligation of the District to make \$39,370,000 aggregate principal amount of installment payments under an installment purchase agreement dated as of September 1, 2007 (the "2007 Installment Purchase Agreement"), by and between the District and the Santa Clara Valley Water District Public Facilities Financing Corporation (the "Corporation"), which installment payments secure \$39,370,000 aggregate principal amount of the District's Revenue Certificates of Participation (Water Utility System Improvement Projects) Taxable Series 2007B (the "2007B Certificates" and together with the 2006B Bonds, the "Senior Obligations").
-The Senior Obligations were delivered pursuant to Resolution No. 94-58 adopted by the Board of Directors of the District (the "Board") on June 23, 1994, entitled "A Resolution of the Board of Directors of the Santa Clara Valley Water District Providing for the Allocation of Water Utility System Revenues and Establishing Covenants to Secure the Payment of Obligations Payable from Net Water Utility System Revenues," as amended and supplemented from time to time (the "Senior Master Resolution").
+The District's obligation to pay debt service on the 2019 Bonds from Net Water Utility System Revenues is subordinate to the District's obligation to pay debt service on certain obligations (the "Senior Obligations") delivered pursuant to Resolution No. 94-58 adopted by the Board of Directors of the District (the "Board") on June 23, 1994, entitled "A Resolution of the Board of Directors of the Santa Clara Valley Water District Providing for the Allocation of Water Utility System Revenues and Establishing Covenants to Secure the Payment of Obligations Payable from Net Water Utility System Revenues," as amended and supplemented from time to time (the "Senior Master Resolution").
+The 2007B Bonds are Senior Obligations.
+After the refunding of the 2007B Certificates as described herein, the only Senior Obligations outstanding will be the \$18,155,000 aggregate principal amount of the District's Water Utility System Refunding Revenue Bonds Taxable Series 2006B (the "2006B Bonds").

 The District has covenanted in the Parity Master Resolution that it will not issue or incur any additional Senior Obligations under the Senior Master Resolution, including but not limited to refunding obligations.